VictorWesterlund/reflect-rules-plugin/README.md

 Rules->required(bool = true);
 ```

 Make a property mandatory by chaining the `required()` method.
-Omitting this rule will only validate other rules on the property IF the key has been provided in the current scope
+Omitting this rule will only validate other rules on the property IF the key has been provided in the current scope.

+Will set a `Error::MISSING_REQUIRED_PROPERTY` error on the current scope and property if failed.

 ## `type()`
 ```php